Strange Quark Stars and Condensate Dark Stars in Bumblebee Gravity: Introduction

-While strange quark stars remain theoretical at present, their existence cannot be definitively excluded.
+Strange quark stars are hypothetical compact objects proposed as an alternative to neutron stars \cite{Madsen:1998uh,Yue:2006it,Leahy:2007we,Arapoglu:2010rz,Eksi:2015red,Azri:2021pxu,Baym:2017whm,Pradhan:2024zzo,Bhar:2023yrf,Panotopoulos:2024iag,Rincon:2023ens,Rahaman:2011cw,Sedaghat:2022fue,Sedaghat:2024bnj,Deb:2017rhd,Bhar:2014tqa}.
+Composed of quark matter, which is theorized to be the absolutely stable ground state of hadrons \cite{Witten:1984rs,Farhi:1984qu}, these stars could explain the puzzling nature of super-luminous supernovae \cite{Ofek:2006vt,Ouyed:2009dr}.
+Unlike ordinary supernovae, these exceptionally bright explosions are 100 times more luminous and occur in approximately one out of every thousand cases.
+According to the standard terminology, in the literature the names "quark stars", "strange stars" and "strange quark stars" are used to refer to the same object.
+Strange quark stars are made of u, d and s quarks, as the other three flavors are too heavy.
+Their mass is much larger than the chemical potentials involved, and so they are not relevant.
+While quark stars remain theoretical at present, their existence cannot be definitively excluded.
 Some observed compact objects exhibit anomalous properties, such as unusually small radii, that standard neutron star models cannot fully explain \cite{Henderson:2007gu,Li:2011zzn,Maxim}.
 These discrepancies have fueled speculation about the potential presence of strange matter in these objects.
 While some researchers propose that strange matter could constitute the core of hybrid neutron stars \cite{Benic:2014jia,Yazdizadeh:2019ymr,EslamPanah:2018rfe}, others argue that such stars would be virtually indistinguishable from ordinary neutron stars \cite{Jaikumar:2005ne}.